vitoriapacela/iVAE/README.md

 `python fastica.py --obs_data_path data_5_40_1000_1.csv --mix_data_path mix_5_40_1000_1.csv --s 0 --config binary-6-2-lbfgs-100-seg.yaml --ckpt_folder='run/checkpoints/'`

 The results are stored in a CSV file in `run/` with the name of the dataset.

+The file `mix_5_40_1000_1.csv` contains the mixing matrix and `data_5_40_1000_1.csv` contains the observed variables in the first n-1 columns and the additionally observed variable in the last column.
+The config file binary-6-2-lbfgs-100-seg.yaml does not define any of the data attributes, since those are used directly from the data files.